Kit553/PhononTools/1_Workflows/06_DirectionalDOS/README.md

     4. Metric Marker Toggles:
        This toggles markers for special directions of the system; it shows (if available) the directions of the scalar descriptors define in the selection section of the `config.yaml`

+Finally, extract the scalar metrics and relevant pDOS curves with the `BallAnalyzer.py` script.
+This batch analyzer takes all ions in the `directional_pdos.h5` file and prints out the outputs:
+- summary.txt                                   &rarr; quick summary file about the calculation, similar to the `metadata` section of the `h5` file
+- rankings.txt                                  &rarr; gives a quick ranking of the important directions by the specified metrics
+- direction_descriptors.csv                     &rarr; full list of the directions and the calculated descriptors
+- pdos_summary.csv                              &rarr; global average of the pDOS to compare direction resolution; check this against your standard `PhonoPy` run to validate
+- pdos_per_atom_mean.csv                        &rarr; conventional atom resolved pDOS from the calculation
+- mode_extrema_all_directions.csv               &rarr; match extreme directions to the corresponing *q*-points
+- mode_extrema_selected_directions.csv          &rarr; compact overview of the above

+If `export_selected_ion_pdos = True`:
+- single_ion_pdos/selected_direction_pdos.csv   &rarr; pDOS curves along representative directions for the selected ion
+- single_ion_pdos/selected_direction_info.csv   &rarr; metadata of the representative directions
+- single_ion_pdos/direction_selection_table.csv &rarr; metadata of all directions from the selected ion to regex

+To use the script change the relvant `USER_SETTINGS`, most important among them:
+- `h5file`                      &rarr; `path/to/directional_pdos.h5`
+- `outdir`                      &rarr; `path/to/output`
+- `expected_indices`            &rarr; one-based indices of the ions according to `POSCAR` ordering, important to prevent mismatches
+- `pdos_export_local_ion_index` &rarr; zero-based index of the selected ion in the list of ions

+The pDOS curves can the be plotted to obtain extremely direction resolved information of the system.